donghyun4957/VFT-LIO/README.md

-# VFT-LIO: Visual Feature Tracking for robust LiDAR Inertial Odometry Under Repetitive Patterns
+# VFT-LIO: Visual Feature Tracking for Robust LiDAR Inertial Odometry Under Repetitive Patterns

 This repository contains the implementation of **VFT-LIO**, a front-end SLAM module that enhances odometry estimation in repetitive environments such as tunnels and bridges.
 The method leverages **SuperPoint**, a deep learning-based visual feature extraction method, on LiDAR intensity images and refines pose estimation using ICP.

 ## 🔧 Features
+- Imaging LiDAR
 - Visual feature extraction from LiDAR intensity images
 - Conversion of extracted visual feature to corresponding point cloud
-- Feature-based ICP pose refinement
+- ICP pose refinement
-- ROS-compatible implementation

 ## 🧩 System Pipeline
 The figure below illustrates the full pipeline of VFT-LIO, including feature extraction, point cloud association, and ICP-based refinement.